310mc/https-310mc.github.io-tl/source/_posts/wildland/prologue.md

 {% endbubble %}

 {% bubble Tetora frown %}
-There’s a senior in Akatsuki that I admire, but I ended up failing the unit’s entrance exam, as embarrassing as it is to admit.[^5]
+There’s a senior in Akatsuki that I admire, but I ended up failing the unit’s entrance exam, as embarrassing as it is to admit.
 {% endbubble %}

 {% bubble Junior %}